Ludmila V. Krasin

 265 Fine Arts Center

-Ludmila resides with her husband, Bruce Krasin, also a musician, in Northampton, Massachusetts, and in her ‘spare time’, enjoys downhill skiing, and teaching piano to her grandson.
+She resides in Northampton, MA with her husband, Bruce Krasin, also a musician, and in her spare time enjoys downhill skiing and spending time with her daughter, Ekaterina and grandson Johnny.

 (Photo by Eric Berlin)